 Our Commitment to Reconciliation

 In Canada, we live, learn, and work on traditional Indigenous territories.
 We are all direct beneficiaries of policies of expulsion and assimilation of Indigenous Peoples during and since the time of settlement and Confederation.
 CNA acknowledges that the land upon which we are meeting is and continues to be the home of diverse First Nations, Inuit, and Métis Peoples.
-I am located in the unceded territory of the [insert local nation you are located in] Algonquin Nations and Anishinaabe Peoples and acknowledge them as the traditional owners and custodians of these lands.
+I am located in the unceded territory of the [insert local nation you are located in] and acknowledge them as the traditional owners and custodians of these lands.

 We pay our respects to Indigenous Peoples past and present and affirm our commitment to respectful and positive relationships with one another and this land.